fantashi099/self-driving-carla/README.md

 ### Introduction:

 Carla self-driving based on lane detection.
+We use model DeeplabV3+MobileNetV2 in either pytorch model or openvino model

-*This code is only test on Window10, with 4GB GPU Nvidia GTX-1050!!!
+*This code is test on Window10, with 4GB GPU Nvidia GTX-1050 and Ubuntu 22.04, with 4GB GPU Nvidia GTX-1060!!!

 ### System requirements: